ibm-cloud-docs/assistant/tutorial-slots.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-# Tutorial: Adding a node with slots to a dialog
+# Adding a node with slots to a dialog
 {: #tutorial-slots}

 In this tutorial, you will add slots to a dialog node to collect multiple pieces of information from a user within a single node.
 The node you create will collect the information that is needed to make a restaurant reservation.